pcafrica/advanced_programming_2023-2024/lectures/04/04-c++_inheritance_polymorphism.md

 1. **Association**: A loose relationship where classes are related, but one does not necessarily contain the other.
 For example, a `Student` class may be associated with a `Course` or a `Teacher` class.

+2. **Dependency**: Dependency represents a situation where one class depends on another class.
+If class `A` uses or is dependent on class `B` (e.g., by invoking methods or using objects of class `B`), there is a dependency relationship between them.
+For example, a `Car` class might depend on a, if you use a `FuelTank` class to store fuel.

-2. **Aggregation**: A *"has-a"* relationship where one class contains another as a part, but the contained object can exist independently.
+3. **Aggregation**: A *"has-a"* relationship where one class contains another as a part, but the contained object can exist independently.
 For example, a `University` class may aggregate `Department` classes.

 ---

 # Relationships between classes (2/2)

-3. **Composition**: A stronger *"whole-part"* relationship where one class contains another as a part, and the part cannot exist independently.
+3. **Composition**: A stronger *"part-of"* relationship where one class contains another as a part, and the part cannot exist independently.
 For example, an `Apartment` class composes a `Room` class.

 4. **Inheritance**: Inheritance represents an *"is-a"* relationship, where one class (the derived or subclass) inherits properties and behaviors from another class (the base or superclass).
 This is a fundamental form of collaboration in object-oriented programming.